Harsharoyal01/django_project/README.md

-# Movie Collection Web Application with Django
+# Movie Collection with Django

 ## Overview